vishaltak/gitlab-development-kit/doc/troubleshooting.md

 ### TaskFailedError while setting up Gitaly

-In case of the following error, ensure that you don't have `GIT_TEMPLATE_DIR="$(overcommit --template-dir)"` [configured](https://github.com/sds/overcommit#automatically-install-overcommit-hooks).
+If you receive the error below, ensure that you don't have `GIT_TEMPLATE_DIR="$(overcommit --template-dir)"` [configured](https://github.com/sds/overcommit#automatically-install-overcommit-hooks).